 As I’ve mentioned in the introductory part of this BoldGrid Review, the website builder isn’t a standalone, solo project - rather, it’s a sort of an extension to WordPress.org, an addon, if you will.

 Now, there are two versions of WordPress out there - WordPress.com, which is the simpler, builder-based version, and WordPress.org - a content management system that allows you to create almost any type of a website imaginable.
 The catch?
 Well, this version is much more difficult to learn to use efficiently.

 So, if you’re wondering what is BoldGrid, you should just know that it is an extension to the latter version of WordPress.
 Many people might still wonder, though - what’s so special about this “extension”?

 While WP has many different addons, plugins and extensions (honestly - hundreds, if not thousands!) you could utilize, not all of them are built the same.
 The more popular ones try to deal with WP’s steep learning curve.
 BoldGrid is one of the more successful projects.

 Launched in 2015, the BoldGrid project quickly garnered a lot of attention.
 And rightfully so - while it’s selling point might be the “make WordPress easy” factor, there’s much more to the builder than that.
 Users write rather extensive BoldGrid reviews, talking about the different benefits of the platform - we’ll get to that.

 All of that being the case, though, the fact that so many people wonder what is BoldGrid might lead to a lot of confusion.
-You see, while it is a website builder by the literal definition of the term, it’s not a solo project, like Wix or Weebly.
+You see, while it is a website builder by the literal definition of the term, it’s not a solo project, like Squarespace or Zyro.
 If you don’t fancy investing a lot of time into learning WordPress, you’re probably better off with one of those two builders.

 BoldGrid Review: PROS